heebeomlee/heebeomlee.github.io/_posts/2025-12-10-Feedback-Linearization.md

 </div>

 * By taking the following control law, we can utilize any standard contol technique for linear system (e.g. state feedback control law), where A and B must be *controllable*
-    - *Hurwitz* : matrix where all eigen values are in the left half s-plane
+    - Design of feedback gain K so that (A-BK) is Hurwitz. (*Hurwitz* : matrix where all eigen values are in the left half s-plane)
 <div style="text-align:center;">
     <img src="../images/2025-12-10-Feedback-Linearization/image 2.png" style="width:25%;" />
 </div>